-Special topics courses in information systems and technology are offered based on new and emerging technologies and developing methods in the field.
-Topics could include, but are not limited to, new security and software design technologies; changing computer environments and platforms; recent hardware and software developments; data communications; ethical, legal and societal issues in computer and information systems; simulation and modeling.
+Special topics courses in information systems and computer science are offered whenever departmental resources are sufficient to do so.
+Topics could include, but are not limited to, new software design technologies; recent hardware and software developments; data communications; special high-level languages; parallel processing; ethical, legal and societal issues in computer and information systems; assemblers, compilers, and interpreters; simulation and modeling.

-CIS 493, 496 and 497 - Computer Internship (AS)
+CIS 493, 496 and 497 - Computers Co-op (AS)